 PSRS is a non-Social Security contributory system, while PEERS does contribute to Social Security.
 Understanding what that means for your family is not simple, but very important.
 Both defined benefit plans are generous in allowing members to purchase additional service credit.
 They also have complicated decisions including whether or not to take a partial lump sum and which, if any, of the many survivor benefit options makes the most sense.
 We help families determine which of these decisions may be in their (and their family’s) best interest.

-We hold group educational events in both our Kirksville and Columbia offices.
+We hold group educational events in our Kirksville office.
 We try to keep the groups relatively small so that attendees can learn as much as possible in about an hour.
 Neither Financial Planners of Missouri, retained by, or affiliated with PSRS.